laurendorman/JavaScriptMentoring/README.md

 ```
 $ gulp serve
 ```
-Will laucnh a browser with your changes.
+Will launch a browser with your changes.